-Social and Emotional Aspects of Learning (SEAL) is a really important aspect of our school and we’re proud that our children are happy and able to get on so well with each other.
-Each half-term, we have a different theme.
-In 2017 – 2018, these are:
+Living and Learning sessions promote social and emotional aspects of learning (sometimes referred to as SEAL) and other areas of Personal, Social and Health Education (PSHE).
+This is a really important aspect of our school and we’re proud that our children are happy and able to get on so well with each other.
+Each half-term, we have a different theme, such as:

-Pupils’ learning within SEAL sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Pupils’ learning within Living and Learning sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Find out about our school meals, packed lunches and milk.
 Download our Guide to Healthy Packed Lunches.